Remember that time your friend got their child brand-new, top-of-the-range toys, only to find that they just wanted to play with the cardboard boxes?

 In many ways, loose parts is about more than just the loose parts themselves – it’s a new way of thinking for the children.
 They need to get used to crafting their own play spaces and use everything they have access to in order to create and play.

 Just because loose parts play is all about child choice, does not mean that you don’t have a role to play.
 You have the most important role of all!

 Of course, it starts with planning the resources properly to fit the children’s interests and empowering them to get involved, but you also have a key role during the play.

 You should be using open-ended questions, helping to extend vocabulary and scaffolding each child’s learning.
 You also need to be modelling good creative play behaviours for children who are unsure or who appear uninterested.
 You need to get on the floor and get involved!

-You also need to be a great observer in order see what is really going on.
+You also need to be a great observer in order to see what is really going on.
 Not just in the literal sense, but what is going on in their minds when they play.
-It is these in-depth observations that help you to identify areas of interest, and help you to plan resources that extend those interests and help children to develop.
+It is these in-depth observations that help you to identify areas of interest and help you to plan resources that extend those interests and help children to develop.